dougeby/IntuneDocs/intune/end-user-mam-apps-ios.md

 ### Add a second account

 If you are using an iOS device, when you try to add a second work account on that device, you might see a blocking message.
-The accounts will be displayed, and then you can choose the account you want to remove.
+The accounts are displayed, and then you can choose the account you want to remove.

 ## Next steps
 [What to expect when your Android app is managed by app protection policies](end-user-mam-apps-android.md)